-3. LATE ASSIGNMENTS
+LATE ASSIGNMENTS

-- 1. Advise the instructor if you are having problems completing the assignment on time (prior to the due date of the assignment). - 2.
-Be prepared to submit the Academic Consideration Request Form and provide documentation if requested by the instructor (see reverse side for information on documentation). - 3.
+Advise the instructor if you are having problems completing the assignment on time (prior to the due date of the assignment).

+Be prepared to submit the Academic Consideration Request Form and provide documentation if requested by the instructor (see reverse side for information on documentation).

 If you are granted an extension, establish a due date.
-The approval of the Chair of your Department (or the Assistant Dean, First Year Studies, if you are in first year) is not required if assignments will be completed prior to the last day of classes. - 4.
-This course has 10 quizzes with only 8/10 quizzes counted towards your final grade.
+The approval of the Chair of your Department (or the Assistant Dean. are in first year) is not required if assignments will be completed prior to the last day of classes.

+This course has 4 assignments, and 2 quizzes counted towards your final grade.
+Please see instructions listed above.
 Academic consideration will not be granted for missed quizzes.
+The midterm exam will be replaced by a group project.
+Please read the proper instructions listed on OWL.

-If students miss 2/10 quizzes, the remaining 8 quizzes will be used in the calculation of the final grade.
-If students miss greater than 2 quizzes, they will receive a grade of zero on each missed quiz.
-5. This course employs flexible deadlines for assignments.
-The assignment deadlines can - be found on the course website.
-For each assignment, students are expected to submit the assignment by the deadline listed.
+This course employs flexible deadlines for assignments.
+The assignment deadlines can be found above in the course outline.
+For each assignment, students are expected to submit the assignment by 2 weeks from the time of posting.
 Should illness or extenuating circumstances arise, students are permitted to submit their assignment up to 72 hours past the deadline without academic penalty.
-Should students submit their assessment beyond 72 hours past the deadline, a late penalty of 10% per day will be subtracted from the assessed grade.
+Should students submit their assessment beyond 72 hours past the deadline, a late penalty of 0.5% per day will be subtracted from the assessed grade.
 As flexible deadlines are used in this course, requests for academic consideration will not be granted.
-If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, please reach out to your instructor at least. one week prior to the posted deadline. - instructor at least one week prior to the posted deadline.
-6. Extensions beyond the end of classes must have the consent of the instructor, the department Chair and the Associate Dean, Undergraduate Studies.
+If you have a long-term academic consideration or an accommodation for disability that allows greater flexibility than provided here, please reach out to your instructor at least one week prior to the posted deadline.
+Extensions beyond the end of classes must have the consent of the instructor, the department Chair and the Associate Dean, Undergraduate Studies.
 Documentation is mandatory.

-Note: Forged notes and certificates will be dealt with severely.
-To submit a forged document is a scholastic offence (see below).
+- Note: Forged notes and certificates will be dealt with severely.
+To submit a forged document is a - scholastic offence (see below).

-4. Medical Accommodation
+Medical Accommodation

-- 1. Requests for Academic Consideration Request Form through STUDENT ABSENCE PORTAL. - 2.
-Requests for academic consideration must include the following components: - a.
-Self-attestation signed by the student (This is only accepted for the first/one absence) b.
-Medical note - c.
-Indication of the course(s) and assessment(s) affected by the request d.
-Supporting documentation as relevant - 3.
-Requests without supporting documentation are limited to one per term per course. - 4.
-Students must request academic consideration as soon as possible and no later than 48 hours after the missed assessment. - 5.
+Requests for Academic Consideration Request Form through STUDENT ABSENCE PORTAL.
+Requests for academic consideration must include the following components:

+- Self-attestation signed by the student (This is only accepted for the first/one absence) - Medical note - Indication of the course(s) and assessment(s) affected by the request - Supporting documentation as relevant

+Requests without supporting documentation are limited to one per term per course.

+Students must request academic consideration as soon as possible and no later than 48 hours after the missed assessment.

 Once the request and supporting documents have been received and reviewed, appropriate academic consideration, if granted, shall be determined by the instructor in consultation with the academic advisor, in a manner consistent with the course outline.